elastisys/compliantkubernetes/docs/user-guide/cluster-api.md

 Application Developers don't need a full understanding of Cluster API.
 In fact, Application Developers will not interact directly with Cluster API at all.
-However, Compliant Kubernetes running with Cluster API has a few implications, which Application Developers need to be aware of.
+However, Welkin running with Cluster API has a few implications, which Application Developers need to be aware of.
 These are described below.

 ## Node replacement